thomasjbradley/markbot/README.md

 ## Markbot server

-**Markbot Server is a companion server-side component ot the desktop application.**
+**Markbot Server is a companion server-side component to the desktop application.**

 It’s used for the purpose of connecting Markbot to Canvas.
 Everything is on a separate server to keep my own personal Canvas API key secret, and to create a mapping for student GitHub usernames to Canvas student IDs.